J. Pat O'Malley

-James Rudolph O'Malley (15 March 1904 – 27 February 1985) was an English character actor and singer who appeared in many American films and television programmes from the 1940s to 1982, using the stage name J. Pat O'Malley.
+James Rudolph O'Malley (15 March 1904 – 27 February 1985) was an English actor and singer who appeared in many American films and television programmes from the 1940s to 1982, using the stage name J. Pat O'Malley.
 He also appeared on the Broadway stage in Ten Little Indians (1944) and Dial M for Murder (1954).

 The New York Times drama critic Theodore Goldsmith praised O'Malley's performance in Ten Little Indians, calling him "a rara avis, a comedian who does not gauge the success of his efforts by the number of laughs he induces at each performance".

+Career

 Early years

-Born into an Irish family in Burnley, Lancashire, O’Malley began his career in entertainment in 1925 as a recording artist and then as principal singer with Jack Hylton and his orchestra in the United Kingdom from 1930 to 1933.
-Known at that time as Pat O'Malley, he recorded more than four hundred popular songs of the day.
-In 1930 he sang "Amy, Wonderful Amy", a song about aviator Amy Johnson, performed by Jack Hylton's band.
-He began a solo recording career in 1935 in parallel with his work with Hylton.
+Born into an Anglo-Irish family in Burnley, Lancashire, O'Malley sang with Jack Hylton and his orchestra in the United Kingdom from 1930 to 1935.
+Known at that time as Pat O'Malley, in 1930 he sang "Amy, Wonderful Amy", a song about aviator Amy Johnson, performed by Hylton's band.

-At the end of 1935 Hylton and O'Malley came to the United States to record with a band composed of American musicians, thus emulating Ray Noble and Al Bowlly.
+At the end of 1935, Hylton and O'Malley came to the United States to record with a band composed of American musicians, thus emulating Ray Noble and Al Bowlly.
 The venture was short-lived.
 O'Malley remained in the US, known professionally as J. Pat O'Malley (to avoid confusion with another film actor named Pat O'Malley); he had a long and varied acting career, including the 1943 film Lassie Come Home as "Hynes".

 Television career

 O'Malley guest-starred in 1951 as a sheriff on the syndicated western series, The Adventures of Kit Carson.
-From 1950-55, he appeared in five episodes of The Philco-Goodyear Television Playhouse.
-From 1951-57 he was cast in eight episodes of another anthology series, Robert Montgomery Presents.
-Other television work from this period include roles in Spin and Marty film (1955) and serial (1955-57) as the always-faithful ranch steward, Perkins.
+From 1950 to 1955, he appeared in five episodes of The Philco-Goodyear Television Playhouse.
+From 1951 to 1957, he was cast in eight episodes of another anthology series, Robert Montgomery Presents.
+Other television work from this period includes roles in Spin and Marty film (1955) and serial (1955–57) as the always-faithful ranch steward, Perkins.

-In 1956 he guest-starred in "The Guilty", one of the last episodes of the NBC legal drama Justice.
-In 1958 he was a guest star in Peter Gunn (Season 1, Episode 3, "The Vicious Dog") as Homer Tweed.
+In 1956, O'Malley guest-starred in "The Guilty", one of the last episodes of the NBC legal drama Justice.
+In 1958, he was a guest star in Peter Gunn (Season 1, Episode 3, "The Vicious Dog") as Homer Tweed.

-He also appeared in the syndicated City Detective in the episode "Found in a Pawnshop" (1955).
-In 1960 O'Malley was cast in another syndicated series, Coronado 9.
-In 1959 and 1960 O'Malley portrayed a judge and a newspaper editor in three episodes of the ABC western series The Rebel as a roaming former Confederate soldier.
+O'Malley also appeared in the syndicated City Detective in the episode "Found in a Pawnshop" (1955).
+In 1960, O'Malley was cast in another syndicated series, Coronado 9.
+In 1959 and 1960, O'Malley portrayed a judge and a newspaper editor in three episodes of the ABC western series The Rebel about a roaming former Confederate soldier.

 On January 6, 1959, O'Malley played a priest in the episode "The Secret of the Mission" on the syndicated adventure series Rescue 8.

-The same year, he guest starred on the TV Western Gunsmoke as the title character “Print Asper” (S4E36).
+The same year, O'Malley guest starred on the TV Western Gunsmoke as the title character "Print Asper" (S4E36).